School Resource Officer

 The Community Service Officer (CSO) is a non-sworn officer position.
 Community Service Officers are responsible for parking enforcement, animal control, maintenance and coordination of the evidence room for the City of Albert Lea Police Department and Freeborn County Sheriff’s Office, as well as safety training and other programs.
 The CSO position was created as part of the Albert Lea Police Department’s Community Policing Program.

-The evidence room is staffed by Officer Jason Taylor.
+The evidence room is staffed by CSO Todd Demming and Officer Jason Taylor.
 Evidence room staff is responsible for the proper intake, inventory, release, and disposal of evidence and other property.
 The Albert Lea Police department holds auctions to purge items no longer needed as evidence or where an owner cannot be located.
 Illegal or unsafe items such as drugs and weapons are destroyed.
 Auctions are advertised locally in advance.

 Field Training Officer